senlin/so-related-posts/README.md

 The SO Related Posts plugin is an Extension for the fantastic [Meta Box plugin](https://github.com/rilwis/meta-box) by [Rilwis](https://github.com/rilwis/) and puts you in control on what really is related content.

 With the plugin installed you will find a Related Posts box underneath the Post Editor.
+Here you will see a checkbox which you can use to turn showing the Related Posts on or off as well as a neat dropdown menu that shows up to 999 of your published Posts.

 On the frontend the Related Posts are shown in their own class with an unordered list, right after `the_content()`.
 The class will use the styling of your theme and you can style it further to your own liking.

 Since 2014.01.20 I added a method to install the Meta Box plugin (where this extension depends on), instantly from within your website.

 Since 2014.02.12 I have added a Settings Page where you can change the default title "Related Posts" into something of your liking.

+Since 2014.03.23 I have added a checkbox with which you can turn the Related Posts on or off per Post

 ### Background